Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

-The photoluminescence (PL) spectrum of the QD under study obtained via continuous-wave above bandgap excitation($\lambda=650$ nm) is shown in Fig.~\ref{fig:Fig1}c.
-The dominant emission at $\lambda$ = 783.83 nm corresponds to the neutral exciton (X), followed by exciton trion (T) at $\lambda$ = 784.76 nm.
-A weaker emission line at $\lambda$ = 785.38 nm is attributed to the biexciton (XX), with a corresponding binding energy of $\sim$4.0 meV.
-A dense ensemble of additional emission lines at longer wavelengths is attributed to multiexciton states, while weaker features at higher energies are consistent with p- and d-shell transitions~\cite{Reindl2019HighlyDots}.
-In this work, we focus on the neutral and biexciton state.
+The photoluminescence (PL) spectrum of the QD under above-bandgap excitation ($\lambda=650$ nm) is shown in Fig.~\ref{fig:Fig1}a.
+The dominant emission peak at $\lambda$ = 783.38 nm corresponds to the neutral exciton (X), while a weaker emission line at $\lambda$ = 785.38 nm is attributed to the biexciton (XX), with a corresponding binding energy of $E_b\sim$4.0 meV.
+Additional emission lines at longer wavelengths originate from multiexciton complexes, whereas weaker features at higher energies correspond to p- and d-shell transitions~\cite{Reindl2019HighlyDots}.
+In this work, we focus on the neutral exciton state.